JoshMarangoni/RGB-Color-Game/README.md

 An interactive game where a user guesses the given RBG color given pixel values.

 ### Reason for building
-I completed this project mainly to practice my front-end web development skills, and also because of my interest in computer vision, in which a thorough understanding of RBG color space is useful.
+I completed this project as part of The FullStack Web Development Bootcamp by Colt Steele, mainly to practice my front-end web development skills.
+This is also a great tool for computer vision developers wanting to familarize themnselves with the RBG color space.

 ### What I learned
 - Manipulation of the DOM